alexwlchan/alexwlchan.net/src/notes/2024/2024-01-02-use-sqlite-utils-to-convert-csv-to-sqlite.md

 ---
-layout: til
+layout: note
 title: Using sqlite-utils to convert a CSV into a SQLite database
 date: 2024-01-02 10:54:18 +00:00
 summary: |
   You can use sqlite-utils on the command line to create a SQLite database from a CSV file.
-tags:
+topics:
-  - sqlite
+  - SQLite
-  - python
+  - Python
-old_syntax_highlighting: true
 ---

 In the past I've written Python scripts that use the `csv` and `sqlite3` modules to convert CSV data into SQLite, but while reading [a Datasette tutorial][tutorial], I discovered that there's a CLI tool called `sqlite-utils` that makes this much easier.